jlangch/venice/doc/readme/dev-tools.md

 Fire up a Venice a [Gitpod](https://gitpod.io/) workspace in your browser by clicking this button: [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/jlangch/venice).
 If you don't have a GitHub login yet, please sign up for [GitHub](https://github.com/).
 It opens the URL _https://gitpod.io/#https://github.com/jlangch/venice_.
 Gitpod will ask you to login to GitHub and will launch a Venice workspace container for you in the cloud, containing a full Linux environment.
 It will also clone the Venice repository and build it.

-[Gitpod](https://gitpod.io/) gives you a full development environment within your browser without needing to install anything on your local machine.
+[Gitpod](https://gitpod.io/) gives you a full development environment and a [REPL](doc/readme/repl.md) within your browser without needing to install anything on your local machine.

 <img src="https://github.com/jlangch/venice/blob/master/doc/assets/gitpod/gitpod-repl.png">

 ### Useful VSCode extensions